dotnet-campus/DotNetCampus.CommandLine/docs/en/README.md

 ## Command Line Styles

-dotnetCampus.CommandLine supports multiple command line styles.
+DotNetCampus.CommandLine supports multiple command line styles.
 You can specify which style to use when parsing:

 ```csharp
 // Parse command line arguments using .NET CLI style